Published May 17, 2023

-Very early on, we adopt our caregivers’ beliefs and attitudes about ‘earth aliens’— the people and other creatures who don’t look, communicate, or behave the way we do — at a time when we’re literally incapable of questioning the value, merit or accuracy of their beliefs.
+Very early on, we adopt our caregivers’ beliefs and attitudes about ‘Earth aliens’ — the people and creatures who don’t look, communicate, or behave the way we do — at a time when we’re literally incapable of questioning the value, merit, or accuracy of their beliefs.
 We embrace other people’s attitudes and fears years before we’re capable of deciding for ourselves whether they’re worthy of emulating or endorsing.

-Science Fiction And Other Media Entertainment Mirrors Our Values And Fears
+Science Fiction And Other Media Mirror Our Values And Fears

 Roddenberry sought to change American society’s default narrative about aliens, terrestrial and extraterrestrial.
 He wanted his viewers to explore the strange new worlds around and beyond us, to seek out new life and new civilizations with a sense of adventure and exhilaration rather than with trepidation and fear.
 Of course, to advance a watchable episode, there had to be obstacles to overcome and adversaries to encounter along the way.
 Roddenberry wanted us to examine what we’ve learned as a society and ask ourselves if it is helping or hurting the likelihood that we’ll ever embrace, as a species, the Vulcan (and Roddenberry’s own) concept of IDIC (the celebration of Infinite Diversity in Infinite Combinations).

-The first regular episode that aired, “The Man Trap” featured a desperate salt-dependent, shape-shifting creature — the last of its kind — and a scientist who was equally committed to making sure it survived.
+The first episode, “The Man Trap,” featured a desperate salt-dependent, shape-shifting creature — the last of its kind — and a scientist who was equally committed to making sure it survived.
 Their common goal was to get a sufficient supply of salt tablets from Captain Kirk and company to keep them alive in a dry desert climate where the loss of body salt through perspiration demanded a constant supply of the scarce mineral.